Service Members, Veterans, and their Families Technical Assistance (SMVF TA) Center

 The Federal Action Plan identifies more than 200 actions across the federal government to be taken over the next three years in support of those goals.

-Visit 2024 National Strategy for Suicide Prevention more for information and to download these documents.
+Visit 2024 National Strategy for Suicide Prevention for more information and to download these documents.

 Crisis Intercept Mapping for Community-Based Suicide Prevention: An Assessment of the Crisis Infrastructure and Future Considerations for 988

 In this study they analyzed information collected from 2020 to 2022 Crisis Intercept Mapping (CIM) technical assistance workshops conducted with communities across the country.
 They found that training and implementation of suicide risk screening, safety planning, lethal means safety, and follow-up were limited and inconsistent among communities.
-Read the full article.
+Read the full article

 SIGN UP!
 Subscribe to Topics in the News, a monthly e-newsletter with the latest information in behavioral health for service members, veterans, and their families.